Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

 forCondition takes a single boolean value as argument.
 The loop will be executed as long as the argument is true.
-In this case "$i < 5" transpiles to "lesser($i, 5)" which results in a boolean value, which is used as the forCondition argument.
+In this case "$i < 5" translates to "lesser($i, 5)" which results in a boolean value, which is used as the forCondition argument.
 See example of forCondition() below.
 ```
 ...
 	$i = 0